Anemia in Cats

 Anemia may be noted in cats with hypophosphatemia, a deficiency of phosphates in the blood.
 Hypophosphatemia occurs in cats with diabetes or fatty degeneration of the liver.
 It may also occur as a complication of refeeding syndrome, which is a shift in the concentration of several minerals in the blood that happens during recovery from a period of fasting.

-Nonregenerative anemias include anemias caused by poor diet, chronic diseases, kidney disease, and disorders of the bone marrow (see Blood Disorders of Dogs: Nonregenerative Anemias).
+Nonregenerative anemias include anemias caused by poor diet, chronic diseases, kidney disease, and disorders of the bone marrow (Veterinary.heading on page Anemia in Dogs : Nonregenerative Anemias).

 Nutritional deficiencies may lead to anemia if the nutrients needed for red blood cell formation are not present in adequate amounts in the diet.
 Iron deficiency, for example, occurs in some cats.